suneelaa/.netframework/README.md

 # .netframework
-A Sample  secure ASP.Net MVC web app awith log in, password and search option (C#)
+A Sample  secure ASP.Net MVC web app with log in, password and search option in directory with edit, update and delete options(C#)